hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 12 (gone fishing).** Wandering the shipyards one day, you notice a rusty old anchor, probably from a decommissioned fishing vessel.
 The mooring chain is haphazardly piled on the dock.
-GO TAKE A PHOTO ON WEEKEND

 <span style="padding-left: 20px; display:block">
 (a) The links are around $7$ inches in length, and the pile is $4.7$